At Kaiser Permanente, we use the fecal immunochemical test (FIT) to test for colorectal cancer.

 Once you have finished the test, mail the sample within 3 days of collection.
 Use the postage paid envelope included with your kit.

 Normal (negative) results: Normal results show that blood wasn't found in your stool.
-However, to be a good screening tool, this test needs to be done either every year or every 3 years along with a flexible sigmoidoscopy test.

 Abnormal (positive) results: Abnormal results show that blood was found in your stool.
 This doesn't mean you have cancer, but you will need further testing.
 Generally, we recommend a colonoscopy as the next step.